MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 19. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.

-### Task 2 – Add Holly to the Microsoft 365 pilot project group
+### Task 2 – Update the Microsoft 365 pilot project group

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Microsoft 365 Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.